Ongoingness (2025 - Ongoing)

 Installation view with pieces from Rekuerdo/Olvido series

-A collection of paintings playing with repetitions in events, burials, phenotypes, and DNA across time.
+A collection of paintings playing with repetitions in identities, burials, phenotypes, and DNA across time.

 Assimilation, 2025.
 Oil and collage on canvas, 20" x 20".